Door open for Mbappe at Real Madrid – Ramos

-Monaco sensation Kylian Mbappe would be a welcome addition for Spanish and European champions Real Madrid, said captain Sergio Ramos.
+Monaco sensation Kylian Mbappe would be a welcome addition for Spanish and European champions Real Madrid, according to captain Sergio Ramos.

 "It's not a decision for me but Mbappe is a great prospect, there are not young players around like him," Ramos said.